Bitly iOS SDK

 Configure your iOS app

 Before integrating the SDK you will need to configure your iOS app in Bitly.
-To do this, log in to Bitly, go to your Profile Settings, select Organization Settings, and click Mobile Apps.
-(Here's a shortcut.)
+To do this, sign in to Bitly, open the profile menu, select Settings, click Mobile deep links below your account name, and click Add a mobile application.

 When creating the iOS app you will need to provide your Apple ID.
 The Apple ID is your Apple Team ID and bundle ID joined with a period (for example, 1A234H7ABC.com.yourdomain.YourApp).
 To get your Team ID, log in to Apple’s Developer Portal and click Membership in the navigation menu.
 Your Team ID is displayed under Membership Details.
 If you choose to implement a Custom Scheme, you can also enter that during the app creation process.